 BPC-157 represents a short segment of a naturally occurring protein known as body protection compound (BPC).
-It has been found in various body tissues, such as the liver and skin though it was first isolated from the stomach fluid, also known as the gastric juice.
-Previous studies have already established the efficacy of both BPC-157 and the parent protein BPC in promoting tissue healing.
-New research is focused on exploring the molecular mechanisms for the same.
+It may be found in various tissues, such as the liver and skin, though it was first isolated from the stomach fluid, also known as the gastric juice.
+Previous studies may have suggested the efficacy of both BPC-157 and the parent protein BPC in potentially promoting tissue healing.
+New research may be focused on exploring the molecular mechanisms for the same.

 Fibroblast Outgrowth and Migration

-Previous research works have shown that BPC-157 peptide regulates collagen functions of fibroblasts as well.
-Fibroblasts are also responsible for collagen deposition and maintenance.
-Recent findings have shown that the peptide also brings about genetic modulation in the fibroblast cells.
-It helps in increased expression of the GH receptor gene in fibroblasts.
-Hence, BPC-157 also alters the functions of the DNA.
+Previous research suggested that the BPC-157 peptide may also regulate collagen functions of fibroblasts.
+Fibroblasts are speculated to be responsible for collagen deposition and maintenance.
+Recent findings suggest that the peptide may also bring about genetic modulation in the fibroblast cells, potentially helping in increased expression of the GH receptor gene in fibroblasts.
+Hence, BPC-157 may also be speculated to alter the functions of the DNA.

-Fibroblasts are found in the intestine and throughout the body, especially in the connective tissues.
-Administration of the peptide to injured connective tissue enhances response to growth hormone by increasing the receptor density.
-Hence, even though the GH levels remain the same in the body, there is greater uptake of the hormone at the injury site.
-This expedites the rate of healing.
-Ongoing studies are revealing more beneficial effects of the peptide than is currently known to us.
+Fibroblasts are found in the intestine, especially in connective tissues.
+The exposure of the peptide to injured connective tissue may enhance the response to growth hormone by increasing the receptor density, as some studies may suggest.
+Hence, even though the GH levels appear to remain the same, there may be greater hormone uptake at the injury site, potentially expediting the rate of healing.
+Ongoing studies reveal potentially greater potential impacts of the peptide than are currently known.

 BPC-157 Peptide Research